T76-org/instrument-core/README.md

 The memory management system can be configured by defining the `T76_USE_GLOBAL_LOCKS` macro in the project's configuration files or build system.
 Set it to `0` to disable global locks (single-core mode) or `1` to enable them (multi-core mode).

 At startup, the memory management system must be initialized by calling the `T76::Sys::Memory::memoryInit()` function.
 This function sets up the necessary data structures and starts the memory service task if global locks are enabled.

+# Safety features

+The T76 Instrument Core includes a robust safety system designed to handle faults and ensure the instrument operates reliably.
+The safety system provides mechanisms for fault detection, logging, and recovery, allowing the instrument to enter a safe mode in the event of critical errors.

+### Fault handling

+The safety system includes functions for triggering faults, logging fault information, and managing system reboots.
+When a fault is triggered, the system captures relevant information, such as the fault type, location, and context, and stores it in a shared fault structure.

+The system also implements a reboot limiting mechanism to prevent continuous reboot loops in the event of persistent faults.
+If the number of consecutive reboots exceeds a predefined threshold, the system enters a safety monitor mode, where it halts normal operation and waits for user intervention.

+Most system-level faults, such as memory allocation failures, panics, and unhandled exceptions, are automatically captured and processed by the safety system.
+Developers can also trigger custom faults using the provided fault handling functions.

+### Watchdog support

+The safety system includes support for a dual-core watchdog mechanism.
+A hardware watchdog timer is configured to monitor the system's health and ensure that it remains responsive.
+If the watchdog timer expires, indicating that the system is unresponsive, the watchdog triggers a system reset.

+A low-priority FreeRTOS task is created on core 0 to periodically “feed” the watchdog timer, ensuring that it is reset as long as the system is functioning correctly.
+This task runs when the system is idle, minimizing its impact on overall performance.

+Should any task on core 0 become unresponsive, the watchdog will not be fed, leading to a system reset and allowing the safety system to take appropriate action.

+On core 1, bare-metal critical tasks must also ensure that they remain responsive and do not block indefinitely by periodically sending a signal to the watchdog task running on core 0.
+This ensures that the watchdog mechanism effectively monitors the entire system, including both cores, with core 0 being the primary monitor so that as much of core 1's capacity is available for critical tasks.

+### Safing

+The safety system provides a safing mechanism that puts the instrument into a safe state when a critical fault occurs.
+In safe mode, the instrument disables non-essential functions and enters a low-power state, allowing for safe recovery and troubleshooting.

+## Configuration

+The safety system can be configured through a set of macros, which are defined in the `lib/sys/safety_private.hpp` file.
+These macros allow developers to customize the behavior of the safety system, including fault handling, reboot limits, and watchdog settings.

+## Including and using the safety system

+To include the safety system in your project, you simply need to include the main safety header file, `safety.hpp`, in your source files.

+At launch, initialize the safety system by calling the `T76::Sys::Safety::safetyInit()` function.
+This function sets up the necessary data structures and prepares the system for fault handling, and should be called early in the system initialization process from core 0.
+It also sets up the watchdog timer, and kicks off the watchdog feeding task.

+On core 1, you need to ensure that the bare-metal critical tasks periodically signal the watchdog feeding task on core 0 to indicate that they are still responsive.
+This can be done by calling the `T76::Sys::Safety::signalWatchdog()` function from within the critical tasks.
+It is good practice to call this function at regular intervals within portions of the critical core whose failure would compromise system safety or functionality; typically, this may mean within the main loop or other long-running sections of the code.

+## Triggering faults

+While the system catches system-level faults automatically, developers can also trigger custom faults using the `T76::Sys::Safety::reportFault()` function.
+This function allows you to specify the fault type, location, and additional context information.

+When a fault is reported, the safety system captures the relevant information and takes appropriate action based on the fault type and system state before safing the system and rebooting.

+A convenient macro, `T76_PANIC_IF_NOT(expr, reason)`, is provided to simplify fault triggering based on conditions.
+This macro evaluates the given expression `expr`, and if it evaluates to false, it triggers a panic fault with the specified `reason`.
+This allows for concise and readable code when checking for critical conditions.

+## Fault recovery and reboot limiting

+The safety system implements a reboot limiting mechanism to prevent continuous reboot loops in the event of persistent faults.
+The maximum number of consecutive reboots allowed before entering safety monitor mode can be configured using the `T76_SAFETY_MAX_REBOOTS` macro in the `safety_private.hpp` file.

+After the appropriate number of reboots, the system implements a lockout mechanism that prevents further restarts until the user intervenes by cycling power or issuing a hardware reset.
+This ensures that the instrument does not enter an endless reboot cycle, allowing for safe recovery and troubleshooting.

+After a successful, stable runtime without faults, the reboot counter can be automatically reset after a configurable period.
+This period can be set using the `T76_SAFETY_FAULTCOUNT_RESET_SECONDS` macro in the `safety_private.hpp` file.
+If set to `0`, the auto-reset feature is disabled.

+## System safing and startup sequence

+When a critical fault occurs, a reboot is not sufficient to ensure safety, since external devices may still be powered and operating in an unsafe manner.
+In addition, it is important to bring up the system in a known safe state before attempting normal operation; after all, the failure of a single component should not compromise the safety of the entire instrument.

+To address these concerns, the safety system implements a two-shot startup process:

+- Upon boot, the system first enters safe mode by asking all components to enter their safe states.
+This ensures that any external devices are powered down or put into a safe configuration before normal operation begins.

+- Next, the system determines whether the previous shutdown was due to a fault.
+If so, it remains in safe mode, allowing the user to investigate and address the issue before proceeding.

+- Otherwise, it proceeds to activate all components and enter normal operation mode.

+To participate in this safing mechanisms, components need to implement the `T76::Sys::Safety::SafeableComponent` interface, which defines a `makeSafe()` method, which is called during the safing process, and an `activate()` method, which is called to bring the component back to normal operation and returns a boolean indicating success or failure.

+Components should register themselves with the safety system using the `T76::Sys::Safety::registerSafeableComponent()` function.

+## Dual-core watchdog initialization

+If enabled, the watchdog system must be initialized at startup by calling the `T76::Sys::Safety::watchdogInit()` function from core 0.
+This function sets up the hardware watchdog timer and starts the watchdog feeding task.

+On core 1, bare-metal critical tasks must periodically signal the watchdog feeding task on core 0 by calling the `T76::Sys::Safety::signalWatchdog()` function to ensure that the watchdog timer is reset and the system remains responsive.

+Note that the watchdog system requires both FreeRTOS and the main loop on core 1 to be running in order to function.
+If you require a lengthy setup process on either core that must block both cores at startup, consider initializing the watchdog system after the setup is complete; otherwise, the watchdog may trigger a reset during the setup phase.
+(This is also the reason why the watchdog initialization is not included in the main safety initialization function.)